bakd247/hashAdder/README.md

 Then run hashAdder.py as root like this:

 sudo python3 hashAdder.py

+To Install the prerequisites using Windows:
+Use the same commands as above from a command prompt (As Administartor) without "sudo" at the begining of each command.

 If using Windows you can run as administrator but it is not needed if you give file permissions to the current user.
 You may need to run the most recent version from command line / terminal as an administrator if using Linux or Mac in order to create the collisionList files...